Agent Agreement – Terms and Conditions

 7.2 Security Requirements

-Agents must immediately report breaches of security or compromises of information to their Agent Supervisor.
+The Contact Agent must immediately report breaches of security or compromises of information to their Agent Supervisor.

-7.3 File Closure
+7.4 File Closure

 Transferring a file to another Agent Firm does not constitute closure.
-Agent Firms registered with iCase must consult section 13.8 for applicable instructions.

-7.4 Retaining, Archiving and Returning Records
+7.5 Retaining, Archiving and Returning Records

-Part Eight: Media Relations
+Part Eight – Media Relations

 8.1 Media Inquiries